olymp14n/spectrox-prelude_to_neobyte/README.md

 # Spectrox - Prelude to Neobyte

 This repo contains all the source code and assets of "Prelude to Neobyte", a TIC-80 demo by Spectrox.
+Code and graphics by Olympian / Spectrox and music by Virgill / Alcatraz.

 __Notes:__